MarijaPopova/bouncingballs/README.md

 1. Install NodeJS following the instructions on their website.
 2. Download this repository.
-3. Open your terminal and run npm install
+3. Open your terminal and run npm install.
-4. install mocha in this project npm install mocha
+4. Install mocha in this project npm install mocha.
-5. run the tests from this project npm test
+5. Run npm start and navigate to localhost:1234 in your browser.

-6. Run npm start and navigate to localhost:1234 in your browser
+Testing